GooFit/AmpGen/README.md

 K*(892)0{K+,pi-}
 ```
 describes an excited vector kaon decaying into a charged kaon and pion.
+For more details about the API for describing particle decays, see [AmpGen::Particle](https://tevans1260.gitlab.io/AmpGen/de/dd7/class_amp_gen_1_1_particle.html).
 The other numbers on the lines that describe the decays parameterise the coupling to this channel,
 either in terms of real and imaginary parts or an amplitude and a phase.
 Each parameter is specified in terms of three numbers: the _fix_ flag, the initial value, and the step size.